organicmaps/organicmaps.github.io/content/faq/bookmarks-04-import-gpx/index.md

 ---
-title: Hot to import GPX track on Android and iOS?
+title: How to import GPX track on Android and iOS?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: